elastic/curator/CONTRIBUTING.md

   http://elastic.co/guide at
   http://www.elastic.co/guide/en/elasticsearch/client/curator/current/index.html

-Want to lurk about and see what others are doing with Curator?

-* The irc channels (#logstash and #elasticsearch on irc.freenode.org) are good places for this

-## Got Questions?

-Have a problem you want Curator to solve for you?

-* You are welcome to join the IRC channel #logstash (or #elasticsearch) on irc.freenode.org and ask for help there!

-## Have an Idea or Feature Request?
+## Have a Question?
+Or an Idea or Feature Request?

 * File a ticket on [github](https://github.com/elastic/curator/issues)